AnalyticsGate/AGR-OnPrem-Setups/docs/releasenotes/2025/AGROnPrem-660.md

 - New Chromium and chromedriver - Version 132
 - Updated all included packages
 - Hardening of the individual AG services
+- Masked password entry fields by asterisk, added button for toggling clear text in-/visible
+- Warning is shown when opening published app, added new column "Published Stream" to app table

 *Fixed Bugs*
 - Fixed by rendering images